dbohdan/structured-text-tools/README.md

 - [lnav](https://lnav.org) **—** Query and watch log files.
 Has batch and interactive mode.
 Supported formats include the Common Log Format, CUPS page_log, syslog, strace, and generic timestamped messages.
 Can perform SQL queries.
 - [Squawk](https://github.com/samuel/squawk) **—** Query Apache and Nginx log files.
 See the [SQL-based tool comparison](sql-based.md).

+## Multiformat tools

+Tools that support multiple input formats.
+Programs that convert between two formats in both directions are excluded.
+We only count JSON support that is separate from YAML.

+- [Augeas](http://augeas.net) **—** Query and modify [a number of file formats](http://augeas.net/stock_lenses.html).
+Not all of the formats are equally well supported by Augeas and for some only a limited subset of all valid files can be parsed.
+- [Cels](https://github.com/pacha/cels) **—** Patch JSON, TOML, and YAML with patches in the same format with some special values.
+Can be used as a Python library.
+- [clconf](https://github.com/pastdev/clconf) **—** Merge multiple config files and extract values from them using path string.
+Supports JSON and YAML.
+Can be used as a Go library.
+- [csvfix](https://github.com/jheusser/csvfix) **—** A multitool.
+Compare, filter, normalize, split, and validate CSV files.
+Reorder, remove, split, and merge fields.
+Convert data between fixed-width, multi-line, XML, and DSV format.
+Generate SQL statements.
+(Unofficial mirror.)
+- [csvtk](https://github.com/shenwei356/csvtk) **—** Search, sample, cut, join, transpose, and sort CSV/TSV files.
+Rename columns.
+Replace fields and generate new fiends from existing fields.
+Plot data as vector or raster histograms and box, line, and scatter plots.
+Convert CSV to Markdown.
+Convert XLSX to CSV.
+Split XLSX sheets.
+- [dasel](https://github.com/TomWright/dasel) **—** Query and update data structures from the command line.
+Comparable to jq/yq but supports CSV, JSON, TOML, YAML, and XML.
+Static binaries available for releases.
+- [Elektra](http://libelektra.org) **—** Query and modify [configuration files](https://github.com/ElektraInitiative/libelektra/tree/master/src/plugins).
+Shares Augeas' limitations when it comes to application-specific configuration files (it uses the same lenses), but has better support for generic formats such as JSON and INI.
+- [emuto](http://kantord.github.io/emuto/) **—** CLI tool similar to jq.
+Create and manipulate CSV, TSV, and JSON.
+Can be compiled to JavaScript.
+- [frawk](https://github.com/ezrosent/frawk) **—** a Rust implementation of a language partially compatible with AWK that supports [parallelism](https://github.com/ezrosent/frawk/blob/master/info/parallelism.md) and CSV input and output. frawk is an awk-derived language with a CSV mode for input and for output.
+- [GoAWK](https://github.com/benhoyt/goawk) **—** a cross-platform implementation of awk with added support for CSV.
+The project provides binaries for many platforms, including Windows.
+GoAWK is an awk implementation that adds a CSV mode for input and for output.
+- [gojq](https://github.com/itchyny/gojq) **—** A pure Go implementation of jq.
+Supports YAML input and output.
+- [Graphtage](https://github.com/trailofbits/graphtage) **—** Compare and merge tree-like structures semantically.
+Supports JSON, JSON5, XML, HTML, YAML, and CSV.
+Can be used as a Python library.
+- [hred](https://github.com/danburzo/hred) **—** Query XML and HTML with a query language based on CSS selectors.
+- [html-xml-utils](https://www.w3.org/Tools/HTML-XML-utils/README) **—** A number of simple utilities (like `hxcopy`, `hxpipe`, `hxunent`, `hxselect`) for manipulating HTML and XML files from [W3C](https://www.w3.org/).
+Written in C, quite old-fashioned, but still relevant and maintained.
+- [jet](https://github.com/borkdude/jet) **—** Convert between JSON, YAML, Clojure's [edn](https://github.com/edn-format/edn), and [Transit](https://github.com/cognitect/transit-format).
+Transform them with Clojure code.
+- [jp (sgreben)](https://github.com/sgreben/jp) **—** Plot JSON and CSV data in the terminal.
+Supports different kinds of plots: bar charts, line charts, scatter plots, histograms, and heatmaps.
+- [lnav](https://lnav.org) **—** Query and watch log files.
+Has batch and interactive mode.
+Supported formats include the Common Log Format, CUPS page_log, syslog, strace, and generic timestamped messages.
+Can perform SQL queries.
+- [madato](https://github.com/inosion/madato) **—** Convert ODS and XLSX spreadsheets to JSON, Markdown, and YAML.
+- [Mario](https://github.com/python-mario/mario) **—** Manipulate and convert between CSV, JSON, YAML, TOML, and XML with Python code.
+- [Nushell](https://github.com/nushell/nushell) **—** A command shell.
+Can natively [load data](https://www.nushell.sh/book/loading_data.html) from CSV, INI, JSON, TOML, TSV, XML, YAML, and other formats.
+- [pyp](https://github.com/hauntsaninja/pyp) **—** Transform input (as text lines or as a whole) using Python code with automatic module imports.
+Can generate a Python script equivalent to its invocation.
+In Python 3.11 or later supports TOML through [tomllib](https://docs.python.org/3.11/library/tomllib.html).
+- [RecordStream](https://github.com/benbernard/RecordStream) **—** Create, manipulate, and output a stream of records, or JSON objects.
+Can retrieve records from an SQL database, MongoDB, Atom feeds, XML, and other sources.
+- [ReadStat](https://github.com/WizardMac/ReadStat) **—** Convert statistics package datasets between SAS (SAS7BDAT, XPORT), SPSS (POR, SAV, ZSAV), and Stata (DTA).
+Convert those formats to CSV and XLSX.
+Can be used as a C library with bindings for Julia, Python, and R.
+- [Remarshal](https://github.com/dbohdan/remarshal) **—** Convert between CBOR, JSON, MessagePack, TOML, and YAML.
+Validate each of the formats.
+Pretty-print JSON, TOML, and YAML.
+- [rows](https://github.com/turicas/rows) **—** A Python library with a [CLI](http://turicas.info/rows/cli/).
+Convert between a number of [file formats](http://turicas.info/rows/plugins/) for tabular data: CSV, XLS, XLSX, ODS, and others.
+Query the data (via SQLite).
+Combine tables.
+Generate schemas.
+- [rq](https://github.com/dflemstr/rq) **—** Convert between Apache Avro, CBOR, CSV, JSON, MessagePack, Protocol Buffers, TOML, YAML, and awk-style plain text.
+- [Saxon](http://saxon.sourceforge.net/) **—** Query XML and HTML data with [XPath](https://devhints.io/xpath).
+[Documentation](http://www.saxonica.com/documentation/#!using-xsl).
+- [Skeem](https://github.com/daq-tools/skeem) **—** Infer SQL DDL statements from tabular data.
+Supports CSV, JSON, JSON Lines, ODS, XLSX, and other formats.
+- [tidy-html5](http://www.html-tidy.org/) **—** Validate, fix, and reformat HTML(5), XHTML, and XML documents.
+Convert HTML to XHTML.
+- [VisiData](https://github.com/saulpw/visidata) **—** Explore interactively data in TSV, CSV, XLS, XLSX, HDF5, JSON, and [other formats](http://visidata.org/man/#loaders).
+[Introduction](https://jsvine.github.io/intro-to-visidata/).
+- [Xidel](http://www.videlibri.de/xidel.html) **—** Query or modify XML and HTML pages with XPath, XQuery 3, and CSS selectors.
+- [xml2](https://web.archive.org/web/20160719191401/http://ofb.net/~egnor/xml2/) **—** Convert XML and HTML to and from flat, greppable lists of "path=value" statements.
+[Source code mirror](https://github.com/clone/xml2).
+- [xmljson](https://github.com/engali94/XMLJson) **—** Convert multiple and large XML files to JSON.
+Written in Swift.
+- [xpe](https://github.com/charmparticle/xpe) **—** Query HTML and XML with XPath expressions.
+- [yaml-diff-patch](https://github.com/grantila/yaml-diff-patch) **—** Patch YAML with [RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902) JSON Patches.
+Generate a JSON Patch from two JSON documents or a YAML and a JSON document.
+Preserves style.
+Can be used as a TypeScript library.
+- [yamlpath](https://github.com/wwkimball/yamlpath) **—** Query, modify, diff, merge, and validate YAML and JSON with [YAML Paths](https://github.com/wwkimball/yamlpath/wiki/Segments-of-a-YAML-Path).
+Also a Python library.
+- [yq (kislyuk)](https://github.com/kislyuk/yq) **—** [jq](#json) wrapper for YAML, XML, and TOML.
+- [zsv](https://github.com/liquidaty/zsv) **—** Slice, combine, reformat, flatten/unflatten CSV (TSV, DSV) files.
+Query them with SQL and jq filters.
+Convert between them, JSON, and SQLite 3.
+Also a C library.

 ## Templating for structured text